 Size.
-Battery pack sizes vary considerably, with the typical range being from around 10 Amp-hours to 17 Amp-hours.
+Battery pack sizes vary considerably, with the typical range being from around 400 watt-hours to more than 600 watt-hours.
 The size you need depends on what you intend using your bike for, and how far you intend to ride on your longest ride.
 Following are some examples, but just remember that the range you will get depends on a number of different factors not the least of which is how hard you are pedalling:

-City/town riding: Riding on city streets on a bike that has a 36 volt power system with a 10 Amp-hour battery (360 Watt-hours), you might expect to use around 7.5 Watt-hours per kilometre.
-So, your expected range would be 48 kms (360/7.5);
+City/town riding: Riding on city streets on a bike that has a 500 watt-hour battery, you might expect to use around 7.5 Watt-hours per kilometre.
+So, your expected range would be in the vicinity of 66kms.

-Off-road riding: Riding on an off-road trail where you are using higher levels of battery boost and perhaps also using the thumb throttle more often, you might expect to use around 12 Watthours per kilometre.
-So, your expected range with a 10 Amp-hour battery and a 36 volt system would be 30 kilometres (360 Watthours/12 Watt-hours/km).
+Off-road riding: Riding on hilly off-road trails where you are using higher levels of battery boost you might expect to use 12 Watt-hours per kilometre.
+So, your expected range with a 500 watt-hour battery would be in the vicinity of 42kms.